 Tutoring at Saint Louis University follows a cross-level peer tutoring model where the tutor, identified by their level of achievement from taking a particular course, is a Saint Louis student who work with peers who have yet to complete the same course.
 Tutoring sessions are typically offered as one-on-one sessions but in some cases may be offered in small groups.
 To create an appointment, visit EAB Navigate in the tools section of your mySLU portal.

 Supplemental Instruction is an academic support program offering group tutoring for some large lecture courses at SLU.
 Supplemental Instruction leaders are peers who have previously taken and excelled in the course.
 What is unique about Supplemental Instruction is that the leaders attend the lecture and act as model students.
 They use their experience in the lecture to develop sessions that focus on collaborative learning and study strategies.

-Supplemental Instruction is available for some of the largest lectures in the following subject areas:
+Supplemental Instruction is available in the fall and spring semesters for some of the largest lectures in the following subject areas:

 Preference for SI and tutor positions will be given to undergraduate students who have taken at least one semester of classes at Saint Louis University.
 We typically do not hire graduate students.